 Stand Firm This Lent

-Today is the first Sunday of Lent Year A. The Church invites us to celebrate Jesus Christ the second Adam, who by the power of the Holy Spirit overcame temptation and sin.
+Today is the first Sunday of Lent Year A. The Church invites us to celebrate Jesus Christ, ” the second Adam, ” who overcame temptation and sin by the power of the Holy Spirit.
 Through his obedience to the Father’s will, Christ restored the world.
-Therefore, this season calls for great discipline, courage, vigilance, and a strong faith in God.
+Therefore, ‘this season calls for great discipline, courage, vigilance, and strong faith in God.

 Today’s first reading recounts the beginning of our salvific history.
-It is through the disobedience of our progenitors that we all became venerable to temptation and Original Sin.
-This consequently led to what St. Augustine refers to as “Massa damnata” (mass damnation).
-From this reading, it is evident that temptation in itself is not sin.
-Sin is a gross act of disobedience against our Creator, and a violation of the natural order of things.
+We all became venerable to temptation and Original Sin through the disobedience of our progenitors.
+Consequently, this led to what St. Augustine refers to as “Massa damnata” (mass damnation).
+From this reading, it is evident that temptation in itself is not a sin.
+A sin is a gross act of disobedience against our Creator and a violation of the natural order of things.

 However, according to Paul, we are not hopeless because: “The Divine Grace that flows from Christ” saves and acquits us.
 If we abide in him, we will find the strength and grace to overcome temptation and sin.
 Therefore, this is a season of Grace.

-The gospel reminds us of the ordeal we go through every day in life.
+The gospel reminds us of the ordeal we go through every day.
 That is, the temptation we face each day.
-The devil, being a “spirit” often knows what we need most.
+Being a “spirit,” the devil often knows what we need most.
 So, he tempts us with it as he did to Christ.
 If we are hungry, he tempts us with food.
 If we are thirsty, he tempts us with drinks.
 If we like power, he tempts us with it.

-If you are in need of money, the devil tempts us to steal from others.
-If you are in need of a job, he tempts you to offer a bribe to get a job.
+If you need money, the devil tempts us to steal from others.
+If you need a job, he tempts you to offer a bribe to get a job.
 If you are too greedy for marks, he tempts you to cheat in your exams.
 Once one falls to one temptation, he continues with the next until one finally perishes.
-He is very subtle, and an expert in, “one step at a time!”
+He is very subtle and an expert in “one step at a time!”

-So, during this season of Lent and beyond, we too must get ourselves prepared for the great journey ahead.
-We must be firm in prayers, and be watchful so that we do not fall to the temptations of the evil one.
+So, during this season of Lent and beyond, we must prepare ourselves for the ultimate journey.
+We must be firm in prayers and watchful so that we do not fall to the temptations of the evil one.